rs-world/instantiator/README.md

 ## Contributing
 The project is ongoing and it has a lot of potential to grow.
 So, if you've any ideas or improvements, send a pull request.
-I'll have a look, and also your name'll be added to supporters list if you contribute.
+I'll have a look as soon as possible and provide feedback.